 The holiday season is one of the most exciting and busiest times of the year for the city of Edinburgh.
-The city is easily reachable by bus and is well connected to the national coach network, with companies like megabus and National Express offering regular connections from cities throughout the country.
-Be sure to dress warmly for outdoor activities and make sure you’re prepared for rain with a waterproof hooded waterproof jacket, poncho or umbrella.
+The city is easily reachable by bus and is well connected to the national coach network.
+Consquently, companies like megabus and National Express offering regular connections from cities throughout the country.
+Be sure to dress warmly for outdoor activities and prepare for rain with a waterproof hooded waterproof jacket, poncho or umbrella.

 The History of Hogmanay

 Hogmanay derives from the Scottish Gaelic word for New Year’s Eve.
-There is much speculation about the linguistic origin of the world, with some thinking its roots are French while others believe it comes from Norse or Anglo-Saxon origins.
-Many believe that the traditional Hogmanay festivities were brought to Scotland by invading Vikings back in the 8th and 9th centuries.
-The Viking influence is most visible in Shetland, where the New Year is still referred to as Yules.
+Moreover, there is much speculation about the linguistic origin of the world.
+Some believe its roots are French while others believe it comes from Norse or Anglo-Saxon origins.
+Many believe that the traditional Hogmanay festivities began when Vikings invaded Scotland back in the 8th and 9th centuries.
+Furthermore, visitors can see the Viking influence in Shetland.
+Here, locals still refer to the New Year as Yules.